 Using CIKLab allows you to structure your quality control and save time in document management; to be more efficient in ordering and monitoring subcontracted analyses; to build and exploit your analytical assets to adjust your control plans and limit your control costs.

 But then, why wait to structure your quality system?
 The cost of quality will always be lower than the cost of non-quality.

 Even if you only perform a few analyses at the beginning, creating product sheets and recording supplier data by batch allows you to build your analytical assets.
+Excel for quality control works for this time.
 This is an interesting first indicator to follow the evolutions over time and allows you to build your quality system progressively as your product portfolio develops.

 * This case study is purely fictitious, drawn from our various experiences and discussions with our customers, suppliers and contacts.
 The objective is to highlight the difficulties that companies may face and to put forward simple and concrete solutions.

 Ready to use CIKLab?